Nikshay-Jain/Sticker-Studio/Readme.md

 - Integrate feature for text to ghibli generation: to_ghibli, main.py, app.py to be updated for 2 options

-- Add tags on bottom of sticker

-- REST API and Streamlit

 - Grafana-Prometheus health tracker

+- Wandb

+- Dockerfile -> Docker compose -> Airflow

+- Status tracker for frontend

+- airflow, wandb expose on frontend

+- feedback loop for text to image improvements

+- test cases

+- user manuals, reports

+- demo video

 Bonus:
+- REST API and Streamlit - maybe
+- data drift ???
 - AI Agent to send the sticker to self in WhatsApp